-violated its duty to administer its benefit plan in accordance with applicable law when it denied the plaintiff's claim for qualified pre-retirement survivor annuity benefits.
-The court ruled that California law recognized the plaintiff as her deceased wife's spouse for the purposes of her wife's pension plan even though the pension plan language still defined "spouse" according to the Defense of Marriage Act.
+language still defined "spouse" according to the Defense of Marriage Act.
 At the federal level, Section 1557 of the Affordable Care Act (ACA) also expressly prohibits insurers from discriminating on the basis of sexual orientation or gender identity.
-In fact, under the ACA, the rate of uninsured LGBT persons fell from 19% to 10% from 2016 to 2019.
-However, only sixteen states and the D.C. had implemented state laws or policies prohibiting private insurance companies from discriminating on the basis of sexual orientation as of June 2022.
+Under the ACA, the rate of uninsured LGBT persons fell from 19% to 10% from 2016 to 2019.
+However, only fifteen states, D.C., and Puerto Rico had implemented state laws or policies prohibiting private insurance companies from discriminating on the basis of sexual orientation as of October 2023.